 Overview: Plan 1 and Plan 2 are defined benefit plans.
-The retirement benefit is based on a member's age, creditable service, and average final compensation at retirement using a formula.
-Employees are eligible for and in Plan 1 if their membership date is before July 1, 2010, and they were vested as of January 1, 2013.
-Employees are eligible for and in Plan 2 if their membership date is on or after July 1, 2010, or their membership date is before July 1, 2010, and they were vested as of January 1, 2013.
-Employees before July 1, 2010, and they were not vested as of January 1, 2013.
+The retirement benefit is based on a member's age, service credit and average final compensation at retirement using a formula.
+Employees are eligible for and in Plan 1 if their membership date is before July 1, 2010, and they were vested as of January 1, 2013, and they have not taken a refund.
+Employees are eligible for and in Plan 2 if their membership date is on or after July 1, 2010, or their membership date is before July 1, 2010, and they were not vested as of January 1, 2013.
 VRS Plan 1 and Plan 2 members were allowed to make an irrevocable decision to opt into the Hybrid Retirement Plan during a special election window held January 1 through April 30, 2014.